-As the government begins the gradual task of loosening restrictions, sports are understandably keen to start returning to face-to-face activities.
+As the government, again, begins the gradual task of loosening restrictions, sports are understandably keen to start returning to face-to-face activities.

 The coronavirus (COVID-19) pandemic and subsequent lockdown had put a stop to active participation in sport for several months in the UK.
-As things resume, however, a raft of government restrictions, rules and practical guidance still govern these activities and must be accommodated by individuals, clubs and organisations seeking to bring more people together for sports activities of any kind.
+As things resume however, restrictions, rules and practical guidance still govern these activities and must be accommodated by individuals, clubs and organisations seeking to bring more people together for sports activities of any kind.

 Government guidance for sport

-DCMS has released guidance for England on the re-introduction of some elements of sports activity (initially in outdoor settings) at both elite and community level.
+DCMS has released guidance for England on the re-introduction of some elements of sports activity.
+There is guidance for elite level and guidance for community providers.
 Sports organisations and clubs should familiarise themselves and comply with this guidance.

 - cleaning equipment

 - not sharing equipment